 The Use of AED

-Why First Aid Training Course?
+Importance of First Aid Training Course

 The nurse is the first person who attends to patients in hospitals.
-Some patients require critical assistance such as those in excessive bleeding, to prevent going into shock or death.
+Some patients require critical assistance, such as those in excessive bleeding, to prevent going into shock or death.
 The specialized treatment might delay, especially in the case of disasters involving multiple victims.
 In such cases, the victim lives on the medical support offered by nurses.
 During such occurrences, the skill level of the nurse will determine the chances of survival of the patient.

-In the first aid training classes, learners attain insight on the health risks they are could fall victim to in the course of duty and how they can protect themselves.
+In first aid training classes, learners attain insight on the health risks they are could fall victim to in the course of duty and how they can protect themselves.
 Health professionals, especially nurses, are always in direct contact with patients of different illnesses.
 The training offers information on when and how to use protective gear, gloves, masks, and goggles when attending to various medical emergencies.
 The removal and disposal of personal protective equipment are also part of the first aid training course.